mmtariqk/social_network_api/README.md

 The Technologies used in this app are:
 Express.js for routing, a MongoDB database, dotenv to secure sensitive data like passwords and your keys, Mongoose ODM, and Moment.js package to format time.

-### Installation
+### Installation & Usage
 Clone the repo to your local machine, install the necessary dependencies, run npm install in your terminal.
+Finally npm start in your terminal to start the app and sync with mongoose.